by Anurag Sharma

 I didn't know what he did for living.
 Did he work for a steel mill, or in a hospital?
 I didn't know anything about his profession at all.
 And I didn't care.
 We could call him home whenever we wanted, except when he was travelling for work, which was often.
 He used to go to faraway places in foreign countries and I used to miss him for weeks together.
 His tours were always unplanned.
 He could leave all of a sudden and come back any moment without advance information.
 We would only know about the places he went after he returned home to us.

-When I was five years old, I was sitting on the window seat playing with my dolls when I remembered my dad, who was in Europe.
-I thought that dad was lord Buddha of our home.
+Once, when I was five or six years old, I was sitting on the window seat playing with my dolls when I remembered my dad, who was in Europe then.
+I imagined dad as lord Buddha of our home.
 Quiet and knowledgeable.
 While I thought about dad being the incarnation of Buddha, something rather magical happened – he entered the house.
 I jumped with joy when he picked me up.
 I smiled and said, "Dad, you are Buddha!
 The only difference is that Buddha is too wise.
 You can never be so wise as him."

 "Very good" Dad said before kissing me on forehead.
 Within moments, he started taking out all the gifts he bought for me and mom from his trip.
 Mom was smiling yet she didn't look happy.
 There was something strange in our home which was difficult for me to fathom.
 Probably, mom didn't like dad's job.
 She wanted dad to have a job without travel, just like other men in the neighborhood.